Caring and Sharing Together

 $1000

-• Name, Logo & Link on WCSCC Charities website
+• Logo placement on WCSCC Charities website-name, logo & link

-• Recognition at WCSCC Charity Events ( Name)
+• Recognition at WCSCC Charity Events- name or logo

 Turkey Trot T-Shirt Sponsor